seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

 **You should put all of the leap motion controller stuff in one folder in your desktop for convenience purposes**

 ### Step 2: Setting up software
+After you have downloaded unity, you will need to get a lisen